Most recently updated on August 12, 2021

 Originally posted on March 22, 2021

-We’d love to linger a bit longer, but we have a day of wide open spaces as well as cultural and natural wonders ahead of us.
+We’d love to linger a bit longer in Flagstaff, but we have a day of wide open spaces as well as cultural and natural wonders ahead of us.

 So, it’s back onto Interstate 40 east.

 In less than an hour, we reach what is described as the best preserved meteor crater on the planet.